Owca525/SimpleTpaPlugin/README.md

 # SimpleTpaPlugin
-This is a simple Tpa plugin for minecraft servers. it uses Spigot API and only work on 1.20 or newer
+It's a simple Tpa plugin for minecraft servers. it uses Spigot API and only work on 1.20 or newer

 # How This Works